 An Italian mortgage loan to a non Italian resident might be granted in euros or in a foreign currency.
-Several of our U.S. Clients an Italian loan in US dollars to buy an Italian property.
+Several of our U.S. clients got an Italian loan in U.S. dollars to buy an Italian property.

-When planning to apply for a mortgage you shall consider the involved costs such as, for example, mortgage application fee, broker fee, mortgage taxes, appraisal, notary fees, home insurance and interpreter fees, if the borrower does not speak Italian.
+When planning to apply for a mortgage you should consider the ancillary costs, such as, mortgage application fee, broker fee, mortgage taxes, appraisal, notary fees, home insurance and interpreter fees, as necessary.

-Mortgage approval success chances, evaluation parameters, loan amount, timing and cost depend on several factors, such as applicant’s nationality, domicile, personal conditions (e.g., employment and financial status) and property conditions.
+Mortgage approval success chances, evaluation parameters, loan amount, timing and cost depend on several factors, such as applicant’s nationality, domicile, personal conditions (e.g., employment, marriage, and financial status) and property conditions.
 A mortgage broker might help you select the financial institution that best fits your specific case circumstances and needs.